rosacry/BeatSight/README.md

 BeatSight brings the rhythm game paradigm to drum practice:

 - **Visual lookahead** — Notes scroll toward a timing line, giving you time to prepare each hit
-- **AI transcription** — Drop in any song and get a playable beatmap in minutes, not hours of manual transcription
+- **Community library** — Discover, share, and refine beatmaps for any song—the global index for drum transcriptions
+- **Multiple creation paths** — Build maps from scratch, use AI-assisted transcription, or polish existing community maps
 - **Tempo control** — Slow sections down to 50% without pitch shift, then gradually speed up as you learn
 - **Stem isolation** — Practice with just the drum track, or hear how your part fits the full mix

-The goal isn't gamification for its own sake—it's giving drummers the same visual-motor advantage that rhythm games have proven works, but applied to learning *actual songs* on *real drums*.
+The goal isn't gamification for its own sake—it's giving drummers the same visual-motor advantage that rhythm games have proven works, applied to learning *actual songs* on *real drums*, with a community-driven library that grows and improves over time.

 ## Features

-### AI-Powered Transcription
+### Beatmap Creation
-- **~96% validation accuracy** on drum classification using a production-trained ML model
+- **Manual editor** — Build beatmaps from scratch with a full-featured timeline editor
+- **AI-assisted transcription** — Use machine learning to generate a starting point, then refine it
+- **Community refinement** — Polish existing maps; your corrections feed back to improve the model
-- Technique detection: flams, ghost notes, rolls, accents, rimshots
+- **Technique detection** — Flams, ghost notes, rolls, accents, rimshots, and more
-- Velocity and dynamics analysis for expressive playback
-- Automatic tempo and time signature detection
+- **Automatic analysis** — Tempo, time signature, and velocity detection

 ### Multiple Practice Views
 - **2D Lane View** — DDR/StepMania-style vertical scrolling with color-coded drum components